AzureAmber/Recommender-Systems/README.md

 A Collaborative Filtering System recommends items indirectly by finding similar users.

 In this case, find someone that is similar to the user and recommend a restaurant that he/she highly rated.
+Thus, the main objective of a Collaborative Filtering System is to find similar users.

+#### B3A.
+Using information about the users

+Use information about the users to find similar users and then recommend items from similar users.
+Note this is similar to the Content-based Filtering System, but the information used is the user data instead of the data about the items (i.e the restaurants).
 In my implementation, I used the information of unique users in the `Reviews` dataset along with the cosine similarity metric.

-Note this is similar to the Content-based Filtering System, but the information used is the user data instead of the data about the items (i.e the restaurants).
+Note the reason for using cosine similarity is that we want to find if users are similar or different, not how much they are similar or different (euclidean distance).

 ```py
 # aggregate data for each unique user